 Do you need Cheese in pesto?

-It worked brilliantly without parmesan.
-The fish was moist and the pesto made it so yummy.
-Not adding cheese to the pesto was definitely the best option for this dish.
-It just doesn't need it.
+You just don't need any cheese in this pesto.
 The flavours from the lemon, garlic, chilli pepper and coriander are perfect for the sea bass.
 Or any other white fish you choose to use.
 Of course, if you want to add some parmesan, feel free!